surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace11-sample.md

       // includes all the elements that are provided by Windows PowerShell.
       InitialSessionState iss = InitialSessionState.CreateDefault();

-      // Add the get-proc cmdlet to the initial session state.
+      // Add the Get-Proc cmdlet to the initial session state.
-      SessionStateCmdletEntry cmdletEntry = new SessionStateCmdletEntry("get-proc", typeof(GetProcCommand), null);
+      SessionStateCmdletEntry cmdletEntry = new SessionStateCmdletEntry("Get-Proc", typeof(GetProcCommand), null);
       iss.Commands.Add(cmdletEntry);

       // Make the cmdlet private so that it is not accessible.